afroisalreadyinu/practical-ansible-intro/readme.md

 ## Handlers

+Let's move on to the second role in the above play.
 The `db` role does two things: copy an alternative Postgres authentication configuration file (`pg_hba.conf`) onto the server, creating a time-stamped backup if it differs, and adding a new admini user.
 The first of these two actions requires a restart of the Postgres server.
 We could add this as a manual step after the configuration file is copied over, but a better idea is to have a handler that is triggered whenever an action requiring a restart of the Postgres server is executed.
-Such triggers go into the `handlers/main.yml` file in a role directory, and should have a format as follows:
+Such triggers go into the `handlers/main.yml` file in a role directory, and should have the following format:

 ```yml
 - name: restart postgres